bryanhclark/mtgDeckBuilder/notes.md

 --use card's multiverse id with this api to get card images http://gatherer.wizards.com/Handlers/Image.ashx?multiverseid=190420&type=card

+##Things to Do
+-re seed database with AllSets.json
+    -so we have access to multiverseID

 ## Card Info
 * Set Info Keys:
     * name